If you have been wondering how you can start sprouting wheat berries and using them to make your own flour, this is the post for you!

-Through further research I’d been reading about phytic acid in unsprouted grains and how to remove them with sprouting the grains.
-There is alot of debate and detail on this topic and I’d encourage you to do your own research.
-From reading I’ve discovered that sprouting grains makes them easier to digest.
-Sprouting the grains creates more vitamins and removing the phytic acid helps take out the inhibitor in the grains that helps you digest them better.
-The sweet thing is that you can sprout your grains and still make them into flour and use them as you normally would use wheat flour, no difference except better nutrients and vitamins!
-Sprouting and drying the grains is time consuming but takes very little actual hands on work.
+Through further research, I’ve been reading about phytic acids in unsprouted grains and how to remove them by sprouting the grains.
+There is a lot of debate and detail on this topic and I’d encourage you to do your own research.
+From reading.
+I’ve discovered that by removing the phytic acid it helps take out the inhibitor in the grains and that helps your body to be able to digest them better.

+You can sprout your grains and still make them into flour and use them as you normally would use wheat flour, no difference except better nutrients and vitamins!
+Sprouting and drying the grains is time-consuming but takes very little actual hands-on work.
 Depending on your grain used it should take about 2 days or 48 hours to fully sprout, dry, and mill your grains.

 Start by measuring 5 cups of wheat berries (or another whole grain) into a gallon glass jar.
 You don’t really want to fill up more than 1/3 of the jar because the grains will expand.
-Then rinse the grains once and drain, then fill the jar up with water.
+Then rinse the grains once and drain them, then fill the jar up again with water.
 Let this sit and soak for at least 8 to 12 hours.
 Make sure you cover the top of the jar with some kind of screen.
 I used cheesecloth secured with a rubber band.

 After you have let the grains soak, drain the water.